What to Buy in Japan? 29 Unique Japanese Souvenirs I Actually Use!

 Japan is known for very high quality brands of pens and paper.
 Some of the best being:

-However, it’s good to know that the quality of fans varies quite a bit.
-If you go to a super touristy street you’ll see fans for sale by the basket.
-And they’re quite cheap!
-However, it’s good to know that these are often mass-produced in China, and aren’t true Japanese fans.
+It’s important to know that the quality of fans varies quite a bit.
+The cheapest are often mass-produced in China, and therefore are not true Japanese fans.

-I believe we paid around $25 USD for our fan, so it was certainly not the highest quality, but it was just what we were looking for and how much we were willing to spend.
+We paid around $25 USD for our fan, so it was certainly not the highest quality.
+But it was just what we were looking for and how much we were willing to spend.

 When in doubt, you can’t go wrong with buying a piece of artwork as a souvenir.
-We love purchasing small prints on our travels because they are one of the easiest things to fit in our luggage to bring home with us.
+We love purchasing small prints on our travels because they are so easy to fit in our luggage to bring home with us.

 You can find all kinds of artwork and prints in Japan in small boutiques and markets.